-The present study has important strengths, such as a prospective study design, a larger sample size compared to previous studies and a longer follow-up period until the age of 10 years.
+The present study has important strengths, such as a prospective study design, a larger sample size than previous studies, and a longer follow-up period (until the age of 10 years).
 However, our study faced some limitations, which should be noted.
-While we had nearly double the sample size as compared to the available studies in the U.S. on the subject (Dannemiller et al. 2014; Lynch et al. 2014), caution is warranted when interpreting the findings, due to the reduced statistical power in the adjusted regression models.
+Although we had nearly double the sample size than in the available studies in the United States on the subject (Dannemiller et al. 2014; Lynch et al. 2014), caution is warranted when interpreting the findings, due to the reduced statistical power in the adjusted regression models.
 Although the information on atopy as well as other atopy-related health outcomes such as asthma or allergic rhinitis are available within the LISAplus study, we were not able to perform regression analysis due to the limited sample size of our study.
-This also concerns the inclusion of other possible confounding factors assessed around birth such as parental atopy or the presence of pets at home.
+This also concerns the inclusion of other possible confounding factors assessed around birth, such as parental atopy or the presence of pets at home.
 Furthermore, we predicted trends in microbial diversity using the tRFLP method, whose results are reproducible and comparable to sequencing results if diversity measures are taken as relative values rather than absolute values (Orcutt et al. 2009).
 However, our analysis did not account for the phylogenetic relationships of bacteria or fungi within the samples.
-A sequencing project could now find out if and how the trends in diversity translate into the occurrence of microbial taxa.
-Moreover, it is not vet entirely clear how the storage of dust samples over a period of several years might affect microbial DNA.
+A sequencing project could now find out whether and how the trends in diversity translate into the occurrence of microbial taxa.
+Moreover, it is not yet entirely clear how the storage of dust samples over a period of several years might affect microbial DNA.

 Therefore, an unknown, not quantifiable storage effect might have biased the results of our study.
-Similarly, targeting DNA of microbial community members does neither account for activity nor for viability of these microbes, although a viability assay for whole communities has been recently published (Weinmaier et al. 2015).
+Similarly, targeting DNA of microbial community members accounts for neither activity nor for viability of these microbes, although a viability assay for whole communities has been recently published (Weinmaier et al. 2015).
 In addition, only children for whom dust samples have been available and with follow-up information at 6 or at 10 years were included.
-Hence, we cannot exclude that the results might be biased by lost for follow up.
-Compared to the total study population, there is a higher proportion of mothers with high education as well as a higher prevalence of parental allergy in our study group.
-Lastly, microbial diversity was only measured at one time point shortly after birth, and it is not clear whether the observed inverse effects can be exclusively attributed to the crucial period shortly after birth or whether a constant signal of exposure to microbial diversity is required.
-With increasing age, activities conducted in different places (e.g. kindergarten, school etc.) might start to become more important and the daily individual microbial exposure may change in composition.
+Hence, we cannot exclude that the results might be biased through losses in follow-up.
+Compared with the total study population, there is a higher proportion of mothers with high education as well as a higher prevalence of parental allergy in our study group.
+Last, microbial diversity was measured at only one time point-shortly after birth-and it is not clear whether the observed inverse effects can be exclusively attributed to the crucial period shortly after birth or whether a constant signal of exposure to microbial diversity is required.
+With increasing age, activities conducted in different places (e.g., kindergarten, school) might start to become more important, and the daily individual microbial exposure may change in composition.
 That might explain why the inverse effects were attenuated later in childhood and poses the question whether a constant signal of exposure to microbial diversity is required.